History of Death and Disease in the Islamicate World

 Tunahan Durmaz

-Tunahan Durmaz is a third-year Ph.D. researcher in the Department of History at the European University Institute, Florence.
+Tunahan Durmaz is a Ph.D. candidate in the Department of History at the European University Institute, Florence.
 His research mainly focuses on Ottoman and European histories (15th to 18th centuries) with a special interest in social and cultural aspects of communicable diseases.
 Durmaz comes from a diverse background of humanities encompassing not only history but also history of art and architecture.
 He earned his BA (with honors) in History and Architecture (minor) in Middle East Technical University in June 2016, and his master’s degree in Sabancı University with a thesis titled “Family, Companions, and Death: Seyyid Hasan Nûrî Efendi’s Microcosm (1661-1665).”

 • HIDIW's picture